apache/pulsar/site2/docs/txn-how.md

 #### 4.2 Finalize a transaction

-The transaction coordinator starts the process of committing or aborting messages or acknowledgments to all the partitions involved in this transaction.
+The transaction coordinator starts the process of committing or aborting messages to all the partitions involved in this transaction.

 ![](assets/txn-7.png)